whitfin/local-cluster/README.md

 ExUnit.start()
 ```

+> If you need your test runner to use a specific node name, you may set it by passing
+> the `:name` option to `LocalCluster.start/1`.

 You will also need to pass the `--no-start` flag to `mix test`.
 Fortunately this is
 easy enough, as you can add an alias in your `mix.exs` to do this automatically: